tan-11/document-chatbot/readme.md

 # Document Chatbot

-A Streamlit-based chatbot that can read and answer questions based on uploaded file documents.
+A Streamlit-based chatbot that can read and answer questions from uploaded documents.
+It supports PDFs and text files and includes conversational memory to remember previous interactions.

 ## Features

 - Upload PDF or text documents
+- Handle uploaded documents
+- Select zero to many documents as question context
 - Ask questions about the documents
 - Get accurate answers using AI
+- Conversational memory for context-aware responses
 - Interactive web interface with Streamlit

 ## Installation